 Though few at the time knew how to play the game of “21,” as Faro was the favored gambling endeavor, the novelty of having a pretty female dealer quickly attracted a number of players.
 Dealing like the seasoned pro that she was, the miners more often lost than they won; however, they seldom complained, thinking it a privilege to be in her presence.
 When she won, she would sweetly express regret and treat the losers to free champagne.
 When she lost, she seemed pleased for their good fortune.

 During this time, Dumont was not known to have any lovers, kept her personal life very private, and women were prohibited from coming into her establishment or loitering outside.

 She soon built up enough capital that she wanted to open a larger establishment.
-She took on a partner named David Tobin, a professional gambler from New York, and the two opened Dumont’s Palace, that also provided games of Faro and Chuck-a-luck.
-Hiring more dealers and a small band of violinist to entertain the gamblers, the Palace was also successful, keeping a dozen games going day and night.
+She took on a partner named David Tobin, a professional gambler from New York, and the two opened Dumont’s Palace, which also provided games of Faro and Chuck-a-luck.
+Hiring more dealers and a small band of violinists to entertain the gamblers, the Palace was also successful, keeping a dozen games going day and night.

 But, for Nevada City, like so many other mining camps, the gold would finally play out, and Eleanore Dumont then made her way to Columbia, California in 1857, where she set up her table in a hotel.

 A couple of years later, she decided to get out of the business and though she knew little of animals, she bought a ranch in Carson City, Nevada.
 Lonely and out of her element, that’s when she met Jack McKnight, who swept her off her feet.
 A handsome, well-dressed man, who was a smooth-talker who claimed to be a cattle buyer, Eleanore was instantly infatuated.
 However, McKnight was actually a conman who made his living swindling others.
 Less than a month later, he disappeared with all her money, had sold her ranch, and left her with all the outstanding debts.